How much does it cost to carpet stairs?

-The national average cost for stair carpeting is $430 to $780, with most homeowners paying around $750 to install carpet on a straight flight of 12 steps with 12 sq.yd. of a level loop Triexta carpet.
-The low cost for this project is $300 for 12 sq.yd. of Berber olefin carpet installed on straight stairs without spindles.
-This project’s high cost is $2,460 for 12 sq.yd. of velvet wool fully installed on stairs with spindles.
+The national average cost for stair carpeting is $430 to $780, with most homeowners paying around $650 to install carpet on a straight flight of 12 steps without spindles using 6 sq.yd. of level loop Triexta carpet.
+This project’s low cost is $300 for 6 sq.yd. of Berber olefin carpet installed on straight stairs without spindles.
+The high cost is $2,460 for 12 sq.yd. of velvet wool carpet installed on stairs with spindles.

 |Cost to Install Carpet on Stairs|

 Like carpeting throughout the rest of your home, you have many choices for the material used to carpet stairs.
 But know that stairs take more of a beating on an average day than the rest of your carpet.
 Therefore, it is common to upgrade your carpet material or quality for stairs.